-- Smile; It will come through in your voice. - Ensure that the recording on your answering machine is appropriate.
+- Smile; It will come through in your voice. - Ensure that the recording on your voicemail is appropriate.
 It should be what you would have on your work line when you are not at your desk to take calls. - Choose a time and location without other distractions and good reception. - Be concise.
-You have less time to talk. - Try to schedule a future time for the interview rather than doing it when initially contacted. - Avoid the use of words such as "like, yaa, aaa, ummm, you know."
-Be direct in conveying what you mean. - Remember to ask for the name and contact information of the interviewer.
+You have less time to talk.
+However, you do not want to sound rushed people may miss what you want them to hear. - Avoid the use of words such as "like, yaa, aaa, ummm, you know."
+Be direct in conveying what you mean as this will demonstrate your communication skills. - Remember to ask for the name and contact information of the interviewer.